Import a recipe into a pipeline

 The Browse ksqlDB recipes page opens.

-2. In the CUSTOMER 360 tiles, click Understand user behavior with clickstream data and click Start with recipe.
+2. Click the Understand user behavior with clickstream data tile and then click Start with recipe.

 The code editor opens and shows the SQL for the recipe.